Alfresco/acs-deployment/docs/helm/ingress-nginx.md

   --namespace ingress-nginx --create-namespace
 ```

-Enable snippet annotations which is disabled by default for security reasons but
+Enable snippet annotations which is disabled by default for security reasons, but
-we still requires it for `alfresco-search-services`.
+we still requires it for `alfresco-search-services` while still filtering only
+the ones we strictly need.

 ```bash
 kubectl -n ingress-nginx patch cm ingress-nginx-controller \